 - Tailgate pockets

 - Glove box

 - Dashboard pocket

 - Door pockets

-- Storage box

 - Seat-back pockets

 - Center pocket

-- Cargo area
+- Cargo area, including the rear seats when folded up or down.

 - Roof-rack (if installed)

 However, carrying too much cargo, or improperly storing it, can affect your vehicle's handling, stability, stopping distance, and tires, and make it unsafe.
 Before carrying any type of cargo, be sure to read the following pages.